 There are two mandatory occupational schemes: for the armed forces, there is the Turkish Army Members Solidarity Fund (Ordu Yardımlaşma Kurumu - OYAK), and for employees of the state-owned coal-mining enterprise, there is the Labour Union (Amele Birliği).
 In addition, according to the provisional Article 20 of the Law on Social Insurances and General Health Insurance (No. 5510), employees of 17 legal entities such as banks, insurance companies, reinsurance companies, the stock exchange and chambers of commerce are exempted from enrolling in the public scheme.
 These employees get their pension from a foundation under the responsibility of their company or institution.
-In addition, voluntary occupational schemes have been established by numerous private sector corporations.266
+In addition, voluntary occupational schemes have been established by numerous private sector corporations.301

 Under the provisions of the Individual Pension Savings and Investment System Law (No. 4632) on automatic participation, which came into force on 1 January 2017, employers are obliged to include their employees in the Auto Enrolment System (AES).
 Accordingly, employers shall transfer at least 3 % of their employees' premium-based earnings for the private sector, and pension deduction-based salary for civil servants, into the system.
 Employees have the right to remain in this system for as long as they wish.
 AES covers employees who work as salaried individuals in the public or private sectors and who are citizens of the Republic of Turkey or former citizens holding blue cards, and who are under the age of 45.
 By remaining in the system, employees who are automatically entered in the system shall get an additional income on top of the pension income from the social security system.
 In order to retire from the AES, it is necessary for an individual to have remained in the system for at least 10 years from the date of first entry into the system, and to have attained the age of 56.
-As of 31 December 2020, 3 611 252 persons were enrolled in the system.
-Was 6 900 565 in 2020.
-268
+As of 31 December 2021, 6 196 692 persons were enrolled in the system.
+The total number of persons enrolled in the voluntary 'Individual Pension System' was 7 092 021 in 2021.